weatry/pattern/README.md

 Scenario tree is used to render 3D scenes.
 It usually has 8 sub-tree, and it is a complex data structure to operate.
 How to change the node in the tree?

+__Step 1: Add iterator based on pre-order traversal - git checkout octree.1.__

+*Even when you get all the nodes, node must exposes method to allow the users to operate.*
+*That means if you want a new operation on nodes, nodes must add a new method exposed to you.*

+__Step 2: Protect burning files by clone them before return to users. - git checkout octree.2__